 He has had more than 35 years' experience in financial and general management.
-He served as an auditor and a consultant in an international firm. before ioining accounting a financial services group.
-Dato' Mohamed Khadar has held various senior management positions in the then Pernas International Holdings Berhad, including as President and Chief Operating Officer.
-Dato' Mohamed Khadar was previously on the Board of RHB Capital Berhad, as its Independent Non-Executive Chairman, and on the Board of Astro Malaysia Holdings Berhad, as its Non-Independent Non-Executive Director.
+He served as an auditor and a consultant in an international accounting firm, before joining a financial services group.
+Dato' Mohamed Khadar has held various senior management positions in Pernas International Holdings Berhad, including as President and Operating Officer.
+Dato' Mohamed Khadar was previously on the Board of RHB Capital Berhad, as its Independent Non-Executive Chairman, and on the Boards of the Astro group of companies.